Once upon a time, in a country far far away, was an old Franciscan monastery.

-The access to the villa is with two types of tickets – gardens only and gardens + inside.
-The inside tour is only certain hours so if you arrive later and wait in a long queue, you might end up waiting good 2 hours before you can join your allocated spot for the inside tour.
+Access to the villa is with two types of tickets – gardens only and gardens + inside.
+The inside tour is only for certain hours so if you arrive later and wait in a long queue, you might end up waiting good 2 hours before you can join your allocated spot for the inside tour.

 I got the tickets to see the inside too, but the wait was too long so I exchanged it back for the normal tickets.

 The first views will take your breath away.

 The gardens are not extensive, but you could spend hours just looking around, sitting on the benches and enjoying the spectacular views.

 The access to the most popular feature – the loggia – is always crowded.

 Finding a spot to take a picture on your own while fighting the winds was a challenge.

 The loggia view from the top of the small hill.